-Amendment to PFRS 7, Applicability of the Amendments to PFRS 7 to Condensed Interim Financial Statements This amendment is applied retrospectively and clarifies that the disclosures on offsetting of financial assets and financial liabilities are not required in the condensed interim financial report unless they provide a significant update to the information reported in the most recent annual report.
+- Amendment to PFRS 7, Applicability of the Amendments to PFRS 7 to Condensed Interim Financial Statements This amendment is applied retrospectively and clarifies that the disclosures on offsetting of financial assets and financial liabilities are not required in the condensed interim financial report unless they provide a significant update to the information reported in the most recent annual report. - Amendment to PAS 19, Employee Benefits, Discount Rate: Regional Market Issue This amendment is applied prospectively and clarifies that market depth of high quality corporate bonds is assessed based on the currency in which the obligation is denominated, rather than the country where the obligation is located.
+When there is no deep market for high quality corporate bonds in that currency, government bond rates must be used.